mpodkolzin/RoboND-Rover-Project/writeup_template.md

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.

-You're reading it!
+You're reading it! _Sorry in advance for my crippled English_

 ### Notebook Analysis
 #### 1. Run the functions provided in the notebook on test images (first with the test data provided, next on data you have recorded).
 Add/modify functions to allow for color selection of obstacles and rock samples.

-Here is an example of how to include an image in your writeup.
+* To successfully identify rock samples, color_thresh function had to be modified to be able to use interval rather then only low threshold values.
+Please see next section for detailed description

 ![alt text][image1]

-#### 1. Populate the `process_image()` function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
+#### 2. Populate the `process_image()` function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
 Run `process_image()` on your test data using the `moviepy` functions provided to create video output of your result.

+* The following steps were taken to process rover vision image and update Rover object attributes
+1. To compensate Rover rolling, image is rotated around center in the direction opposite to roll angle. (please see rotate_image helper function).
+To get roll and pitch angles I had to add correspongin attributes to Databucket class
+2. To get rover map view applied perspective transorm
+3. To get navigable area, applied thresholding (160,160,160) to warped image
+4. To get obstacle area, inverted previously obtained navigable area
+5. To get sample location, applied interval threshholding to warped image, with the following interval low = (100,100,20), high = (255,255,30).

 * There are 2 videos in output folder
 1. **_test_mapping.mp4_** - based on provided test data